 2021-11-08: First public version of this post.

 2021-11-25: Installed a modified (and externally powered) USB hub.

-2022-01-14: The CEC blocker didn't do any difference for my build.
-Same issues remains.
-Disconnect of the PS1 Power supply seem to give me better MemTest results.
+And a CEC blocker didn't do any difference for the build.
+Same issues remains but when I disconnected the PS1 power unit supply (PSU) seem to give me better MemTest results.

 2022-01-20: Hurray!!
 I found the solution to the previous power issue I had.
 The fix?
 A new step-down module (XL4005) instead of the old (🤬) LM2596.

 2022-02-03: Installed the upcoming PSX core (unstable build) in the MiSTer Station.
 Updated the chapter PSX core.

 2022-12-31: Added info about the new SNAC PSX adapter (not in this build) to the "Todo / Future backlog".
 Clean up in this Page version section.